Eye For Film >> Movies >> Wind River (2017) Film Review

 Reviewed by: Amber Wilkinson

-After proving he could put together a taut screenplay with Sicario and Hell Or High Water, actor-turned-writer Taylor Sheridan adds director to his CV with this thriller.
-He describes Wind River as forming a loose 'frontier' trilogy with those films, although here he swaps the sun-baked backdrops of the earlier pair for the snowy expanses of a Native American reservation in Wyoming, a place where the cold is not just confined to the landscape, seeping into every corner of the characters lives.
+After proving he could put together a taut screenplay with Sicario and Hell Or High Water, actor-turned-writer Taylor Sheridan returns to the directing he last had a bash at with 2011's Vile with this thriller.
+He describes Wind River as forming a loose 'frontier' trilogy with those films, although here he swaps the sun-baked backdrops of the earlier pair for the snowy expanses of a Native American reservation in Wyoming, a place where the cold is not just confined to the landscape, seeping into every corner of the characters' lives.
 After a series of films in which Jeremy Renner has felt decidedly miscast, he slips perfectly into the role of Cory Lambert, a wildlife officer, whose chief duty is to track down predators.

 This is an old-fashioned story, with characters that are instantly familiar, from Cory's strong, mostly silent frontiersman with a tragedy in his past to the city fish-out-of-water FBI agent Jane Banner (Elizabeth Olson) who is sent to help him and old guard reservation cop (Graham Greene).
 Although, Sheridan initially treats Jane playfully, using her incongruous outfit, complete with high heels, as a source of humour, he never forgets she is competent at what she does.
 She may not have the skill set of Cory, but the pair of them are soon shown to be more than able to work in tandem as Sheridan subverts some of the mismatched cop expectations.